Acute Tubular Necrosis

 Acute tubular necrosis can be caused by:

 - Lack of oxygen to kidney tissues from problems such as blood clots, surgical complications, severe dehydration, or heavy bleeding

-- Exposure to toxic materials such as antibiotics, x-ray dyes, or anesthetics
+- Exposure to toxic materials such as antibiotics, IV contrast material used for imaging, or anesthetics

 - Blood transfusion